 Indian-led MIT team develops ‘nano-camera’ that operates at speed of light

-Researchers in the MIT Media Labs have developed a $500 (Rs 31, one hundred approx) “nana-digital camera” that may function at the speed of light, in line with a record by way of MIT information.
-The third-dimensional digital can potentially see the software in medical imaging and collision-avoidance detectors in vehicles.
+Researchers at MIT Media Labs have developed a $500 (Rs 31, one hundred approx) “nana-digital camera” that may function at the speed of light, in line with a record by way of MIT information.
+The third-dimensional digital can potentially see the software in vehicles’ medical imaging and collision-avoidance detectors.
 There may be additional scope for the innovation to reinforce the accuracy of motion tracking and gesture-reputation units utilized in interactive gaming.

 The camera that can function on the velocity of sunshine!